mkiefel/pimoroni-unicorn-rs/README.md

 Rust implementation of the pimoroni unicorn devices.

-Current support is focused on the galactic unicorn with embassy.
+Current support is focused on the cosmic unicorn with embassy.

-There is a basic working version of the galactic unicorn with the rp_hal crate.

 ## Current Features